kalperin/alljoyn_objc/README-INSTALLING.txt

 ************************************************************************************

-PLEASE READ THIS DOCUMENT INCLUDED WITH THE SDK:
+PLEASE READ THIS DOCUMENT, at https://www.alljoyn.org/docs-and-downloads:

 AllJoyn Programming Guide for the Objective-C Language